HERMANS

 "Wow," I replied.
 "What the hell?"

 "Right before that car struck me, I was having a religious dilemma," he managed to lift his head a little and looked directly at me.
 "I lost everything, my wife, my kids....my job.
 At every turn, it felt like I was being kicked while I was down.
-I started hanging with a bad crowd and I got involved with some bad stuff.
-I did it because I felt that what I believed in wasn't true, and so I was taking a late drive and I asked the powers that be to give me some kind of sign that they were for real.
-Then I said to myself, 'Who are you kidding?
+I started hanging with a bad crowd and got involved with some bad stuff.
+I did it because I felt that what I believed in wasn't true, so I was taking a late drive, and I asked the powers that be to give me some kind of sign that they were for real.
+Then I said to myself, "Who are you kidding?
 There's nothing out there."
 I was feeling ornery...I rolled down my window so I could defiantly spit on God......and then WHAM!
 I got clobbered...how the fuck is that for an answer?"

-I had no reply for him.
-I wasn't sure if what happened to him was ironic, or if it was truly a reply.
+I had no answer for him.
+I wondered if what had happened to him was ironic or if it was indeed a reply.
 "I'll make you a deal," he said.
-"If there really is another side, I'll give you some kinda sign."
+If there really is another side, I'll give you some kind of sign."

-"You don't have to do that Herman, you just go when you're ready and you find peace," I couldn't hold back the tears.
+"You don't have to do that, Herman.
+You just go when you're ready, and you find peace."
+I couldn't hold back the tears.
 They just came forth like a flood.

 .............